naiquevin/tapestry/docs/user-guide/commands.md

 The value of `--fail-under` option must be an integer between 0 and 100.

-This above can be run as part of CD/CI to ensure that the test coverage doesn't fall below a certain threshold.
+The above command can be run as part of CD/CI to ensure that the test coverage doesn't fall below a certain threshold.